Billaferd/QuantumNexus/Rules.md

 ### Mission Cards

 The mission card area is where your mission cards are.
 They must be visible to both players to ensure transparency and fairness.
-Mission cards are commonly put above the players deck so that both players can easily see them.
+They are commonly put above the players deck so that both players can easily see them.

 ### Deck